Renzo Biasion, Veduta dell’Acropoli di Atene, acquerello su carta

 In 2004 a exhibition promoted by the Institute of Art History entitled Memories of War and Prison: Renzo Biasion’s Drawings from the Giorgio Cini Foundation was held in the Palazzo Cini Gallery at San Vio.
 Published on that occasion the catalogue is divided into four thematic sections: the Greek Albanian front, Continental Greece, Crete, and imprisonment at Meppen, Biala Podlaska and Nuremberg.

-Renzo Biasion was born into a Venetian family in Treviso, where he attended evening drawing classes.
+Renzo Biasion was born in a Venetian family in Treviso, where he attended evening drawing classes.
 In Venice he then graduated from art high school and frequented the studio of the painter Juti Ravenna, where he saw drawings by Pio Semeghini and Filippo De Pisis.
 In the years immediately prior to the Second World War, Biasion began teaching drawing in technical schools in Feltre (Belluno) and, at the same time, worked on his first paintings; in 1939 and 1940, he took part in collective shows at the Opera Bevilacqua la Masa, Venice.
-After being called to arms, he was sent as a lieutenant to the Greek-Albanian front and subsequently the island of Crete.
-After the liberation of Italy on 8 September 1943, he was deported to Holland, Poland, and lastly Germany.
+After being called to arms, he was sent as a lieutenant to the Greek-Albanian front and subsequently to the island of Crete.
+After the liberation of Italy on 8th September 1943, he was deported to The Netherlands, Poland, and lastly Germany.

 The artist left an account of those years in two books: Tempi bruciati (1948) and Sagapò (1953), the latter was the inspiration for Gabriele Salvatores’s prize-winning film Mediterraneo.
 He also made a large number of drawings (the only surviving ones were the group presented to the Giorgio Cini Foundation).
 After the war, he continued teaching, while he also began a very busy period as a writer and journalist.